mattmoor/contour/site/docs/master/httpproxy.md

 #### Request and Response Header Policies

 Manipulating headers is also supported per-Service or per-Route.
-Headers can be added to or removed from the request or response as follows:
+Headers can be set or removed from the request or response as follows:

 per-Service: